-As such, the Creek Turnpike is signed with Joplin and Oklahoma City for long-distance travelers along I-44 headed through Tulsa.
-It was given the designation of SH 364 by the Oklahoma Department of Transportation on March 10, 2014.
+As such, the Creek Turnpike is signed with Joplin and Oklahoma City for regional traffic along I-44 headed through Tulsa.
+It was assigned the designation of SH 364 by the Oklahoma Department of Transportation (ODOT) on March 10, 2014.
 The same minutes included the numbering of SH 351 for the previously unnumbered portions of the Muskogee Turnpike from Tulsa southeast to I-40 near Webbers Falls.7

 Between Wichita Falls and Lawton, Interstate 44 follows U.S. 277 and U.S. 281.
 Northeast from Lawton to Oklahoma City, the H.E.
 Bailey Turnpike portion of I-44 follows U.S. 62-277.
-The remainder of Interstate 44 from Oklahoma City northeast to St. Louis, replaced famous U.S. 66, although much of that route survives as Oklahoma 66, Missouri 66 or Business Loop I-44.
+The remainder of I-44 from Oklahoma City northeast to St. Louis, replaced famous U.S. 66, although much of that route survives as Oklahoma Highway 66, Missouri Route 66 or Business Loop I-44.

-Interstate 44 was approved by the Texas State Highway Commission on August 12, 1982 with 15.398 miles from 8th Street in Wichita Falls northerly with U.S. 277 & 281 to the Oklahoma line by the city of Burkburnett.2 This addition allowed the designation to continue southwest from Oklahoma City to Wichita Falls via Lawton along the Oklahoma Turnpike system.3
+IH 44 was approved by the Texas State Highway Commission on August 12, 1982 with 15.398 miles from 8th Street in Wichita Falls northerly with U.S. 277/281 to the Oklahoma line by the city of Burkburnett.2 This addition allowed the designation to continue southwest from Oklahoma City to Wichita Falls via Lawton along the Oklahoma Turnpike system.3

-The western terminus was previously located at the junction between Interstates 35 and 44 at the end of the Turner Turnpike in north Oklahoma City, Oklahoma.
-The extension southwest to Texas was approved by AASHTO on June 28, 1982.
-This involved renumbering the northern and western portions of the I-240 urban loop encircling Oklahoma City a part of Interstate 44.
+The west end of IH 44 was previously located at the exchange joining IH 35 with the Turner Turnpike in north Oklahoma City, Oklahoma.
+The extension southwest to Texas was approved by the American Association of State Highway and Transportation Officials (AASHTO) on June 28, 1982.
+Part of this involved renumbering the northern and western portions of the I-240 urban loop encircling Oklahoma City a part of I-44.
 It also designated I-44 along the previously unnumbered H.E.
-Bailey Turnpike, and along side the U.S. 62 freeway from the Turnpike north end (U.S. 62 and 277) at Newcastle to I-240.13
+Bailey Turnpike, and along side the freeway for U.S. 62 connecting the Turnpike north end (U.S. 62/277) at Newcastle to I-240.13

 The H.E.
 Bailey Turnpike segment of I-44 from Lawton to Oklahoma City opened on April 23, 1964.
-The section of Interstate 44 from the north end of the H.E.
-Bailey Turnpike to S.W.
-29th Street in Oklahoma City opened to traffic as part of Interstate 240 in April 1976.4
+The section of I-44 from the north end of the H.E.
+Bailey Turnpike to SW 29th Street in Oklahoma City opened to traffic as part of Interstate 240 in April 1976.4

 Originally named the 51st Street Bypass, Skelly Drive (I-44 / Historic U.S. 66) was initially planned in 1948.
 Discussion of the proposed route wavered between backers of a route toward Downtown and those supporting a bypass for through traffic.
 Ultimately the decision favored the bypass route route versus no route at all.
 The proposed alignment resulted in a lawsuit that went all the way to the Oklahoma Supreme Court, with a 1954 ruling favoring the current route versus the original along 51st Street to Memorial Drive and then north to U.S. 66 at 11th Street.9